Where does the bus leave from?

-The service is free to residents aged 50 or above who live within the council's electoral area.
+The service is free to residents aged 50 or above whom live within the council's electoral area.
 The bus seats 15 people on a first-come, first-served basis.
 The bus also accommodates wheelchair users, if you inform us when booking your place.

 How to book bus places

 To book a place on the bus, or for more information, call us on 028 9027 0296.
 Our staff will ask you to confirm that you are aged 50 or over.
 You must bring along proof of age when you board the bus as the driver may check.
 You may bring one companion with you, if you book for them, even if they are under 18.

 To help us plan our route, please tell us when booking the number of the family grave or memorial tree you want to visit.
 If you don’t have this information, our staff can help locate it if you provide them with the name of the deceased person and their date of death.

 Conditions of use

 - The Roselawn Bus Service was set up to provide free transport for older people from various collection points around the city to and from Roselawn Cemetery, so that they can visit their family graves and/or memorial trees.

 - An older person is defined as being aged 50 or over.

-- The bus covers the 4 areas of the city on a rotational basis on Tuesdays.
-The pick-up time is 9.45am from each departure point (North – Loughside Recreational Centre, East – Dee Street Community Centre, South – Donegall Pass Community Centre and West and Shankill – Spectrum Centre and on to Twin Spires for pick-up at 10.00am.)
+- The bus covers the four areas of the city on a rotational basis on Tuesdays.
+The pick-up time is 9.45am from each departure point (North – Loughside Recreational Centre, East – Dee Street Community Centre, South – Donegall Pass Community Centre and West and Shankill – Spectrum Centre and on to Twin Spires for pick-up at 10am.)